Updated Mar 22, 2026

 How do we link learning to real-world issues?

 Integrating contemporary political and environmental issues makes learning relevant and applied.
 Case studies on housing, mobility, health inequalities or ecological transitions connect academic debates to practice.
 Co-designing elements with employers or community partners helps align on-the-job tasks with module outcomes and ensures examples reflect workplace realities.
 Local data-gathering and field projects further strengthen motivation and applicability.
+The result is a course that feels more relevant, employable and intellectually grounded.

 How Student Voice Analytics helps you

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.